Measures of Correlation for Multiple Variables

 }

 {\center{\bf{Abstract}}

 }

-Multivariate linear correlation analysis plays an important role in various fields such as statistics, economics, and big data analytics.
-However, there was no compact formulation to define and measure multivariate linear correlation.
-In this paper, we propose a pair of coupling coefficients, the multivariate linear correlation coefficient (LCC) and linear incorrelation coefficient (LIC), to measure the strength of multivariate linear correlation and linear irrelevance.
-Pearson's correlation coefficient is a special case of the proposed multivariate LCC for two variables.
-Based on the proposed multivariate LIC, a compact formula of LIC for linear decomposition is also presented in this paper.
-The experiment results show that the proposed multivariate LCC is an effective measure for multivariate linear correlation, and a new explanation of determinant is also made from the view of multivariate linear correlation.
+Multivariate correlation analysis plays an important role in various fields such as statistics, economics, and big data analytics.
+In this paper, we propose a pair of measures, the unsigned correlation coefficient (UCC) and the unsigned incorrelation coefficient (UIC), to measure the strength of correlation and incorrelation (lack of correlation) among multiple variables.
+The absolute value of Pearson's correlation coefficient is a special case of UCC for two variables.
+Some important properties of UCC and UIC show that the proposed UCC and UIC are a pair of effective measures for multivariate correlation.
+We also take the unsigned tri-variate correlation coefficient as an example to visually display the effectiveness of the proposed UCC, and the geometrical explanation of UIC is also discussed.
+All the properties and the figures of UCC and UIC show that the proposed UCC and UIC are the general measures of correlation for multiple variables.